nus-cs2103/website-base/admin/project-v15.md

     It’s not that dramatization is bad or we don’t like it.
 We simply don’t have enough time for it.
     Note that CS2101 demo requirements may differ.
 Different context → Different requirements.
   * Rehearse the steps well and ensure you can do a smooth demo. ==Demos that are clearly under-prepared will be penalized.==
   * Don’t waste time repeating things the target audience already knows. e.g. no need to say things like "We are students from NUS, SoC".
+  * No need to spend time describing features that existed in original AB4 but you can mention if you did any changes to those features.
   * Bring sufficient amount of sample data and know how to load them to the system.
 You should not plan to type all the sample data during the demo itself.
-On the other hand, trying to demo a product using just a couple of sample tasks creates a bad impression too.
+On the other hand, trying to demo a product using just 1-2 sample data creates a bad impression too.
   * Plan the demo to be in sync with the impression you want to create.
 For example, if you are trying to convince that the product is easy to use, show the easiest way to perform a task before you show the full command with all the bells and whistles.
+  * Limit the demo to CLI inputs only.
+There is no point explaining GUI inputs because they don't earn marks.

 **Grading**: